Skip to Content

 How to visit Hoover Dam from Las Vegas

-Originally called the Boulder Dam it was constructed to prevent flooding in the area, to help with irrigation in the desert and to generate hydro-electricity.
-If you’re in Las Vegas, which is less than 35 miles away, visiting Hoover Dam is a must-do day trip.
+Originally called the Boulder Dam, it was constructed to prevent flooding in the area, to help with irrigation in the desert and to generate hydro-electricity.
+So, how far is Hoover Dam from Las Vegas?
+It’s less than 35 miles, making it a perfect day trip from the city.

 I’ll admit I wasn’t that bothered about visiting the Hoover Dam during our road trip.
 I’d seen it from a helicopter ride to the Grand Canyon about 9 years ago.
 It looked impressive from the air but I didn’t feel the need to see it up close.